 The Part III room (sometimes known as the Dirac Graduate Centre) is located on the lower ground level of Pavilion B (BL.16).
 It can be accessed via Pavilion B, or via the external steps from the walkway which connects Pavilion B to Central Core.
-Part III students are free to access this room at any time, but please note that card access is required after hours and at weekends (see\Section 20 - CMS Site Safety and Security) and that current CMS COVID-19 Guidance (including any signposted occupancy restrictions) will need to be respected at all times.
+Part III students are free to access this room at any time, but please note that card access is required after hours and at weekends (see Section 20 - CMS Site Safety and Security).